ReactiveCocoa/ReactiveCocoa/Documentation/BasicOperators.md

 ### Concatenating

-The `.Concat` strategy works by concatenating the `SignalProducer`s such that their values are sent in the order of the `SignalProducer`s themselves.
-This implies, that values of a `SignalProducer` are only sent, when the preceding `SignalProducer` has completed
+The `.Concat` strategy is used to serialize work of the inner `SignalProducer`s.
+The outer producer is started immediately.
+Each subsequent producer is not started until the preceeding one has completed.
+Errors are immediately forwarded to the flattened producer.

 ```Swift
 let (numbersSignal, numbersSink) = SignalProducer<AnyObject, NoError>.buffer(5)